cmayron/Legal-Calculus/README.md

 Disclaimer

-LCES is an educational and procedural-literacy system.
+LCES Legal Calculus Educational System is an educational and procedural-literacy system.
 It is not a law firm, legal clinic, or substitute for licensed counsel.
 Nothing in this repository constitutes legal advice, creates an attorney-client relationship, or guarantees any outcome.

 Users are responsible for verifying all law, rules, deadlines, citations, formatting requirements, procedural requirements, and filing decisions before relying on or submitting any output.  ￼